Lorenzras/yumetetsu-cron/README.md

 [日本語版](README.ja.md)

-This project is a collection of automation projects for Yumetetsu and Cocosumo written in Typescript.
+This repo is a collection of automation projects for Yumetetsu and Cocosumo written in Typescript.

 - [Yumecoco CronJobs](#yumecoco-cronjobs)